markjnkim/es_mod/03-javascript/content/lesson-1-basics.md

 > **Urkel Says:** When developers write code, it is often not enough to write it in a way to only work as it was intended to work because user interaction can lead to unpredictable input and actions.
 A thoughtful developer builds a program that works under ideal conditions, but then adds protective code into it to help handle situations like this so the program doesn't break.
 >
-> These situations are known as "edge cases".
+> These situations are known as "edge cases" because if we expect our code to work 99% of the time, these are that other 1% percent.

 So now we have to make a decision as developers.
 We can set up our program to explicitly check to see if our user chose to "FIGHT" and let anything other than that mean the user has chosen to skip the fight instead.
 This means that if a user were to put into the prompt "tomato", the program would interpret that as the user wanting to skip the fight.
 This could be very confusing for the user.